Skip to content

 2. SIBO: What the Science Says

 If you suffer from chronic gastrointestinal issues such as diarrhea, abdominal pain, and bloating, you may have a bacterial imbalance in your gut.
-Small intestinal bacterial overgrowth, commonly referred to by its acronym SIBO, has gained attention in recent years as a potential cause of many gastrointestinal complaints.
+Small intestinal bacterial overgrowth, commonly referred to by its acronym SIBO, and occasionally also called small bowel bacterial overgrowth, has gained attention in recent years as a potential cause of many gastrointestinal complaints.
 Although poorly understood, emerging research has provided some insight into the best treatment approaches for SIBO.
 (4)

 Continue reading to learn the signs, symptoms, and common causes of SIBO, as well as how to address this condition.

-SIBO is a chronic intestinal disorder characterized by excessive amounts of bacteria in the small intestine.
+SIBO is a chronic intestinal disorder characterized by having excess bacteria in the small intestine.
 Under normal conditions, the upper small intestine contains less than 103 organisms/mL, primarily composed of Gram-positive bacteria.
 (4) In cases of SIBO, the bacterial population in an individual’s small intestine, specifically within the proximal jejunum, exceeds 105–106 organisms/mL.
 (1)(4)

-Bacterial dysbiosis related to SIBO may contribute to epithelial tight junction dysfunction and increased intestinal permeability, resulting in permeation of endotoxins and production of proinflammatory cytokines.
+Bacterial dysbiosis related to SIBO may contribute to epithelial tight junction dysfunction and increased intestinal permeability, resulting in the permeation of endotoxins and the production of proinflammatory cytokines.
 (3)

 SIBO is a digestive condition characterized by excessive amounts of bacteria in the small intestine.